Scripter17/url-cleaner/README.md

 As with Tor, protests, and anything else where privacy matters, safety comes in numbers.

-## Variables

-Variables let you specify behaviour with the `--var name=value --var name2=value2` command line syntax.
-Various variables are included in the default config for things I want to do frequently.

-- `twitter-embed-domain`: The domain to use for twitter URLs when the `discord-compatibility` flag is specified.
-Defaults to `vxtwitter.com`.
-- `breezewiki-domain`: The domain to use to turn `fandom.com` URLs into [BreezeWiki](https://breezewiki.com/) URLs.
-Defaults to `breezewiki.com`
-- `tor2web-suffix`: The suffix to append to the end of `.onion` domains if the flag `tor2web` is set.
-Should not start with `.` as that's added automatically.
-Left unset by default.

-If a variable is specified in a config's `"params"` field, it can be unspecified using `--unvar var1 --unvar var2`.

 ## Flags

 Flags let you specify behaviour with the `--flag name --flag name2` command line syntax.